csc-training/summerschool/gpu-openmp/intro/Readme.md

 With `rocm-smi` we can get runtime information:
 ```
 > srun -p dev-g --gpus 1  -n 1 --time=00:30:00 --account=project_462000007 rocm-smi
-srun: job 7073220 queued and waiting for resources
-srun: job 7073220 has been allocated resources

 ========================= ROCm System Management Interface =========================
 =================================== Concise Info ===================================